The Museum is a welcoming shared space.

 Are children welcome?

+Yes!
 Children of all ages will find The San Diego Museum of Art to be a fun and fascinating place to explore.
-The Museum offers special programs just for children and families.
+Plus, youth ages 17 and under always receive free admission.
 Children younger than 14 years of age must be accompanied by a parent or legal guardian (age 18 years or older) at all times.
 We request one adult chaperone for every ten children under the age of 15.

 Can I take photos or videos?

 We encourage our visitors to share their experiences and photos with friends.
-For that reason, still, non-flash photography of objects in the Museum’s permanent collection is permitted for private use only.
+Non-flash photography of objects in the Museum’s permanent collection and special exhibitions (where noted) is permitted for private use only.
 Photographs may not be published, sold, reproduced, transferred, distributed, or otherwise commercially exploited in any manner.
-Flash photography, the use of tripods, monopods, extension sticks (also known as selfie sticks), and the use of movie or video cameras are prohibited.
+Flash photography, the use of tripods, monopods, extension sticks (also known as selfie sticks), and the use of movie or video recording are prohibited.

 Do you have access for visitors with disabilities?